stonepros/stone/doc/man/8/stone-deploy.rst

 disk
 ----

 Manage disks on a remote host.
-It actually triggers the ``ceph-volume`` utility and its subcommands to manage disks.
+It actually triggers the ``stone-volume`` utility and its subcommands to manage disks.

-Subcommand ``list`` lists disk partitions and Ceph OSDs.
+Subcommand ``list`` lists disk partitions and Stone OSDs.

 Usage::

-	ceph-deploy disk list HOST
+	stone-deploy disk list HOST

 Subcommand ``zap`` zaps/erases/destroys a device's partition table and contents.
-It actually uses ``ceph-volume lvm zap`` remotely, alternatively allowing someone to remove the Ceph metadata from the logical volume.
+It actually uses ``stone-volume lvm zap`` remotely, alternatively allowing someone to remove the Stone metadata from the logical volume.

 osd
 ---